Privacy Policy

 You are not obliged to give us your personal information.
 If you would like to access any of our services on an anonymous basis or using a pseudonym, we will take reasonable steps to comply with your request.
 However, we will require you to identify yourself (including providing us a copy of your identification) if:

-• It is impracticable for us to deal with you if you not identify yourself or elect to use a pseudonym.
-This might include ensuring the safety of others for whom we have responsibility.
+- it is impracticable for us to deal with you if you do not identify yourself or elect to use a pseudonym.
+This might include ensuring the safety of others for whom we have responsibility; or

 Please be aware that your request to be anonymous or to use a pseudonym may affect our ability to provide you with the requested services.